 In the last couple decades, lean growth and feed efficiency have dramatically improved average pig weight for market.
 Productivity of the average pig farmer has increased, with pigs per litter and average market hog weights both increasing.
 A sure sign that a farrow-to-finish operation is successful is that pigs remain profitable at heavier market weights.

 USDA Livestock, Poultry & Grain Market News confirms this trend.
-In a recent National Daily Hog and Pork Summary report, the weekly average market weight of gilts and barrows was at 285.2 pounds.
-Down from 286.5 pounds the previous week, but up from 283.8 pounds a year before.
-In fact, the weekly average market weight has held consistently between 285-286 pounds during the first quarter of 2018, eclipsing the previous 5 year first quarter weekly average market weight range of 281-283 pounds.
+In a recent National Daily Hog and Pork Summary report, the weekly average national market weight of gilts and barrows was at 284.6 pounds – down from 286.8 pounds the previous week and down from 285.7 pounds a year before.

 Factors Beyond Pig Weight

 In swine production, it is important to account for all factors in the farrow-to-finish operation that affect carcass value and production cost when determining market weights.
 A farrow-to-finish operation, that is, the time required from birth to grow a pig to slaughter weight, is in the 22-26 week range.
 This begins with a farrow-to-wean stage of approximately 3 weeks or until the hogs are about 10 pounds.
 Sometimes a wean-to-feeder or nursery stage is used until the animal’s weight is approximately 40 pounds, or animals go directly to a finishing stage.
 At the end of the nursery phase, the pigs enter a feeder-to-finish, or simply, the finishing stage, where at approximately 6 months they reach a desired slaughter weight of above 280 pounds, which will produce an approximate 210 pound carcass.